broCapang/KIRBIES/README.md

 ## WE CREATING STUFFS

-Things that are fun for us to do when we are bored Trying to make something simple into a WHOLE DIFFERENT LEVEL (our level)
+Things that are fun for us to do when we are bored

+Trying to take us into different level

 ## Projects